 Skiing in Laponia

-Ski touring on Nieras is skiing in a very special environment.
+Ski touring on Nieras is skiing in an extraordinary environment.
 In a national park, in a unique world heritage site.
 Only reindeer herders are allowed to drive snowmobiles here, and despite some infrastructure connected to the road and the power plant dams in the upper Lule River, a sense of silence and calm quickly makes itself felt.
 From the tourist facilities at Stora Sjöfallet the tour begins through a magical mountain forest in Soldalen valley before crossing the tree line.
 The most common route is to continue up towards Gárranistjåhkkå and follow the flatter ridge towards the Nieras peaks.
 The slopes towards Peak 1421 can be avalanche prone, so follow the flatter sections and the ridge.

 You can also start from STF Vakkotavare, the Swedish Tourist Association’s mountain hut located just off the road about 10 kilometres north of Stora Sjöfallet.
 From the mountain hut, you follow the King’s Trail for a few kilometres north before heading across the slopes south towards Nieras.
-It is a very pretty, fairly straightforward route that gives you a nice view of Áhkká in the west and the pointed peaks of Sarek in the south.
+It is a beautiful, fairly straightforward route that gives you a nice view of Áhkká in the west and the pointed peaks of Sarek in the south.

 When?
 The best time is April–May.